Main Website

 Competitor research is as straightforward as it sounds.
 Designers have to specifically study the UI/UX patterns followed by other competitors.

 Let’s say you’re designing and developing an app for a bakery business.
-Your first target audience are the people already using a bakery app and turning them over to your app.
+Your first target audience includes the people already using a bakery app and turning them over to your app.
 Designers in such a case must study other competing apps and do an analysis of their positive and negative aspects.

 Step #2 – Study templates for mobile app design inspiration

 There is an undeniable artistic element to app design.
 Choosing the right color scheme or creating a splash screen is not just a matter of getting technicalities right.
 Visual appeal is a consequence of artistic impression.
+From app design to ad design, creativity is an absolute essential.

 This is why it is essential for app designers to look for inspiration.
-Generally, designers study existing design templates from a range of apps and websites to produce something new.
-Every little part of design, from icon size and color to the overall optimization of key operations can come alive with the right design inspiration.
+Generally, designers study and analyze existing design templates from a range of apps and websites to produce something new.
+Every little part of the design, from icon size and color to the overall optimization of key operations can come alive with the right design inspiration.

 The color scheme of an app speaks to its overall personality and perception.
 The right design inspiration can help professionals find the right color scheme for a given app.

-what is wireframe?
+What is wireframe?

 After establishing a color scheme, the next step is working on a wireframe layout.
 It is important for designers to work with developers to create the best possible layout.